11 Easy Italian Short Stories for Beginners: Online, Audio and Book Options

 Wondering what a certain word sounds like?
 Wonder no more.
 The following resources feature easy Italian short stories that come with audio so you always know exactly how to pronounce every word in the story.

-“Learn Italian with Subtitles for Children and Adults” by BookBox
+4. “Learn Italian with Subtitles for Children and Adults”

-Each story is about five to seven minutes long: perfect when you have a bit of dead time in your day.
+Each story is about five to seven minutes long—perfect when you have a bit of downtime in your day.